 6. The Fool-proof Oatmeal

-Breakfast staple oatmeal gives your body slowly metabolizing carbohydrates so you won't collapse later.It has a low glycemic index, a gauge of how quickly carbs are absorbed and converted into fuel by the body.
+Breakfast staple oatmeal gives your body slowly metabolizing carbohydrates.It has a low glycemic index—a gauge of how quickly carbs are absorbed and how fast your body convert food into energy.

 7. Let's Go Bananas

 Another essential food to wake you up is bananas.
 They are high in fiber, and unlike many other fruits, when you eat them, you genuinely feel satisfied.
 It gives any breakfast dish a robust texture and may even be eaten as a quick, on-the-go morning snack.

 It also has a lot of potassium, which makes it a helpful food for regulating your hormones and mood in the morning.

 Interesting Read: See how Reishi mushrooms promote hormonal balance.

 Compared to an unripe banana, a ripe one will offer more easily accessible energy in the form of natural sugars.
 Instead of being green, they should be freckled and yellow.
 Ripe bananas have already transformed their starch into natural sugars, and your body can quickly convert them into fuel.

 It's as simple as it sounds, a plain old glass of water.
 When your body doesn't have enough water to perform regular activities, you may experience dehydration, making you feel tired.